KhizarWeb/focusable/README.md

 **Who is this plugin for exactly?**

-This plugin is for those who are unable to see focus ring on elements when navigating through due to having been removed by the theme developer.
+This plugin is for those who are unable to see the focus ring on elements when navigating using the keyboard due to having been removed by the theme developer.

 ## Changelog